 \subsubsection{Euclidean space and coordinates}

 Let us consider the Euclidean space

 as a local model of the Grassmann bundle $G$, where we suppose that the component $\real^{d'}$ in the middle is the fiber of the Grassmann bundle and the last component $\real$ is the flow direction.
-To this space, we equip the coordinates
+We equip the space $\real^{2d+d'+1}$ with the coordinates